h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-28-SLAE_Assignment4.md

 Shellcode encoders are typically used as a technique to evade Anti-Virus security controls.
 An Encoder comes in handy when deploying malicious payloads onto a system, the encoder's main objective is to obfuscate the shellcode to avoid signature detection.

-Note the Encoder is built on the principle of an encoding scheme, much like security through obscurity.
-Not to be confused with traditional encryption with the use of an encryption key, when obfuscated it is possible to reverse the encoding scheme found within the source code.
+Note the Encoder is founded on the principle of an encoding scheme, which relates to security through obscurity.
+Not to be confused with encryption via the use of an encryption key, when obfuscated it is possible to reverse the encoding scheme found within the source code.

 ![Encoder](/assets/images/encoder.jpg)